Rectus Abdominis Diastasis (RAD) Management and Training Plan

 -

-- Begin with pelvic floor exercises, focusing on the transverse abdominis and pelvic floor muscles.
+Engage in Deep Core Activation: - Begin with pelvic floor exercises, focusing on the transverse abdominis and pelvic floor muscles.

 - Incorporate diaphragmatic breathing to enhance deep core activation.